PointCloudLibrary/pcl/doc/tutorials/content/spherical_voxel_grid.rst

 user to selectively modify the resolution of point clouds produced by modern 3D LiDAR scanners.
-The use of spherical coordinates permits the radial and angular resolutions of the cloud to be downsampled independently, which is not possible in a cartesian system.
+The use of spherical coordinates permits the radial and angular resolutions of the cloud to be downsampled independently.
+This is not possible in a cartesian system.

 The code
 --------